George Napier Johnston: Later life

-On his return to the British Army, Johnston reverted to his substantive rank of lieutenant-colonel and was appointed Commander Royal Artillery, 52nd (Lowland) Division.
-Promoted to the rank of colonel in April 1920, he remained with the division until his retirement from the military in 1924 with the honorary rank of brigadier-general.
+On his return to the British Army, Johnston reverted to his substantive rank of lieutenant colonel and was appointed Commander, Royal Artillery, 52nd (Lowland) Division.
+Promoted to the substantive rank of colonel in April 1920, he remained with the division until his retirement from the military in April 1924 with the honorary rank of brigadier general.
 While serving with the 52nd Division he contributed an introduction to the history of the New Zealand Artillery during the First World War, and was also made a Companion of the Order of the Bath.

-He died on 3 April 1947 in Dar es Salaam in Tanganyika (now Tanzania).
+He died at the age of 79 on 3 April 1947 in Dar es Salaam in Tanganyika (now Tanzania).